 Douglas Edwards was an American news television anchor who worked at CBS news from 1948 to 1988, anchoring its nightly news broadcast from 1948 to 1962.
 Edwards grew up in Birmingham and attended The University of Alabama.
 In the 1930's, he worked for radio station WXYZ in Detroit, along with another up-and-coming broadcaster, Mike Wallace.
 By the time he joined CBS in 1942, he already had 10 years of broadcast experience.
 Among the many people he interviewed were Winston Churchill, Eleanor Roosevelt and John F. Kennedy.
 He was one of the first television reporters to work on location, providing an on-the-scene report when Puerto Rican nationalists shot five Congressmen in the House of Representatives in 1954 and an exclusive eyewitness account of the sinking of the Italian liner Andrea Doria in 1956.
 That year, Edwards won the George Foster Peabody Award for "best television news."

 Chris Emerson is president of Airbus Defense and Space, Inc., a subsidiary of Airbus Americas.
-He previously served as president of Airbus Helicopters and head of the North America Region, a position he has held since 2015.
+He previously served as president of Airbus Helicopters and head of the North America Region from 2015 to 2019.
 Emerson started his career in 1996 with Mercedes Benz U. S. International in Alabama, the first off-shore Mercedes-Benz plant outside of Germany.
 In 2000, he joined DaimlerChrysler Aerospace in Germany and was part of the internal team that formed EADS (today Airbus Group).
 In 2003, he was appointed senior vice president and chief financial officer to establish EADS North America, responsible for executing U. S. Department of Defense contracts and serving as the head of investor relations.
 He then became head of Airbus Future Programmes and Product Strategy and led the internal team that established the Mobile, Alabama final assembly line in 2012.
 Before becoming president of Airbus Helicopters, Emerson served as senior vice president/head of marketing at Airbus.
 He graduated from The University of Alabama with a degree in international finance.